calgo-lab/green-db/docs/add-new-shops.md

 1. [`core.core.constants.py`](../core/core/constants.py):
    - define another `TABLE_NAME_SCRAPING_<shop-name>_<country>` constant to create the single source of truth for the actual table name.
+   - add the new table name to ALL_SCRAPING_TABLE_NAMES.
    - `<country>` needs to be in [ISO_3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) format.
 2. [`database.database.tables.py`](../database/database/tables.py):
    - since the necessary logic is inherited from base-classes, it's enough but still necessary to create the class: `<shop-name><country>ScrapingTable`.
 (There are examples of existing shops)